Skip to main content

 Death

-Found guilty of war crimes, crimes against humanity and belonging to illegal organizations, namely the SS and the SD.
-Naumann was sentenced to death and hanged shortly after midnight on 7 June 1951.
+Following the war, Erich Naumann was tried before the Einsatzgruppen Trial in Nuremberg.
+He was found guilty of war crimes, crimes against humanity, and membership in the criminal organizations of the SS and the Sicherheitsdienst (SD).
+He was sentenced to death and executed by hanging at Landsberg Prison shortly after midnight on 7 June 1951.

 SS-Gruppenführer Dr. Max Thomas